 Review the data in your feed, make use of the diagnostics area within the Merchant Center look for errors and warnings and resolve them asap to avoid products being disapproved and possible account suspension.
 High percentages of errors and warnings will affect the quality of the feed and result in poor performance of your shopping ads.

 2. Image Quality.

-Image quality is also really important, it is really hard to provide uniformity across a large number of product images and as a result stores are often setup with the images already on the site and then this is just ignored after the first iteration of the feed.
+Image quality is also really important, it is really hard to provide uniformity across a large number of product images and as result stores are often set up with the images already on the site and then this is just ignored after the first iteration of the feed.

 Again, you can make use of the errors being reported within the Merchant Center to identify and correct these issues.
 Avoid using watermarks and text with your images as these will almost certainly lead to products being disapproved.

 Another good way of being better than the competition is to make the images you are using as unique as possible, most stores utilise images that have come directly from the manufacturer and are therefore more likely to be the same images being used by your competition.
 Even a slight difference of angle on the product image can be enough to distinguish you from your competitors and really help the performance of your ads.

 Utilise Custom Labels, since they were introduced to Google PLA’s they have been used in a great many ways to improve the way we can access data within the feed.
 Custom Labels can now be set up within the Merchant Center by creating rules for the feed that are applied before the data is passed through to the AdWords account.

 You can utilise up to five of these within the feed ‘custom_label_0 through to custom_label_4’ and can either be used to create and store a single value or a variety of values within a single label.

 There are many ways that these can be utilised within a feed and there are no predefined formats from Google, however, you could use them to identify such things as Margin, Season, Top Sellers or Price Range all of which will help you to segregate products within the feed and allow improved bid management.